EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Warning

-    Any running jobs are cancelled during the monthly TRE maintenance period.
+    Any running jobs are cancelled during the monthly Safe Haven Services maintenance period.

 For interactive apps, Open OnDemand uses the job scheduler to determine when the job has started.
 Apps that run interactive services (e.g., JupyterLab or RStudio Server) will then wait for the service to become available.
 If this does not occur within an app-specific period, the **connection timeout**, then the app's job will cancel itself.

 !!!
 Note

-    As mentioned above, within the TRE Open OnDemand service, certain apps that run tasks that have no interactive aspect are also classed as 'interactive apps', so you may see the connection timeout for these apps too.
+    As mentioned above, within the Safe Haven Services deployment of Open OnDemand, certain apps that run tasks that have no interactive aspect are also classed as 'interactive apps', so you may see the connection timeout for these apps too.

 ---